-For the majority of projects, the Tariff will pay for the initial capital expenditure of projects, with the exception of landscape management.
+- 33. For the majority of projects, the Tariff will only pay for the initial capital expenditure of projects, with the exception of public open space, where it pays both a capital and maintenance contribution.
 Some elements such as inward investment and voluntary sector may also receive revenue funding.
-Operational and ongoing maintenance will have to be paid for by normal capital and revenue budgets.

-The Tariff will not pay for all of the infrastructure investment required to support growth.
-The contributions set out above are considered, by Milton Keynes Partnership, to be the maximum amount that can be required if the commercial viability of the developments is to be maintained.
-The funding gap between what the Tariff can provide and the total infrastructure costs is estimated to be 25% of total project costs based on 2004/05 calculations and standards drawn from the Planning Obligations SPGs/ SPD at that time.
-In addition some facilities rely on contributions from other sources, e.g. Section 106 contributions from other sites towards new library facilities.
+Operational and ongoing maintenance will have to be paid for by normal capital and revenue budgets. - 34.
+The Tariff will not pay for all of the local infrastructure investment required to support growth.
+The funding gap between what the Tariff can provide and the total local infrastructure cost is estimated to be 25% of total project costs based on 2004/05 calculations and standards drawn from the Planning Obligations SPGs/ SPD at that time.
+In addition some facilities rely on contributions from other sources, e.g. Section 106 contributions from other sites outside the UDA towards new library facilities. - 35.
+Not all local infrastructure is currently identified for funding through the Tariff.
+MKC and MKP will maintain contact with service providers and will reconsider their growth related infrastructure requirements when the Tariff is reviewed in 5 years' time.